 “Yes, plus you are exhausted.
 What if you pass out before we get inside?”

 The two limped into the building, where a receptionist’s desk greeted them.
 Thick coats of dust covered the floors and counters.
-Eights and Nine limped through the hallways until they eventually found a medical room.
+Eights and Nine limped through the hallways until she eventually found a medical room.
 Eights helped Nine sit before thoroughly searching the room for bandages.
 He found the bandages, but now he needed a way to clean the wound.

 The boy found himself in front of a faucet.
 Wouldn’t it be nice if this worked?
 Eights thought to himself.
 He reached over and turned the knob.
 The faucet sputtered on, spewing out black liquid.
 It ran for a few seconds before turning clear.